piegope/doc/docs/content/en/kb/devolutions-gateway/how-to-articles/use-windows-certificate-store.md

 With the new functionality, a [few additional parameters](https://github.com/Devolutions/devolutions-gateway#configuration) are available to configure the source of the certificate.

 {% snippet icon.badgeInfo %}
-If you have a previously defined `TlsCertificateFile` and/or `TlsPrivateKeyFile` configuration (as is typical), removal is unnecessary as `TlsCertificateSource` tells {{ en.DGW }} where to search for the certificate.
+If you have a previously defined `TlsCertificateFile` and/or `TlsPrivateKeyFile` configuration, removal is unnecessary as `TlsCertificateSource` tells {{ en.DGW }} where to search for the certificate.
 {% endsnippet %}

 * `TlsCertificateSource` (string): Source for the TLS certificate, possible values shown below.